James Mooney: Personal life and death

 Grave of James Mooney at Mount Olivet Cemetery in Washington, D.C.

-He married Ione Lee Gaut on September 28, 1897, in Washington, D.C., and had six children.
-One son was the writer Paul Mooney.
-Mooney died of heart disease in Washington, D.C., on December 22, 1921.
+He married Ione Lee Gaut, a native of Cleveland, Tennessee, on September 28, 1897, in Washington, D.C., and had six children.
+Mooney's wife would accompany him on multiple work related trips and prepared even prepared a bibliography for some of his printed works.
+One of their sons was the writer Paul Mooney.
+The two also had three daughters, one of them named Alicia Howard Mooney.
+After battling a long illness, Mooney died of heart disease in Washington, D.C., on December 22, 1921.
 He was buried in Mount Olivet Cemetery in Washington, D.C.